Host a Local Meetup

 • Gets attendees excited about SBM via the sharing of personal “why SBM is my professional home” stories.

-• Professional Development/Educational Presentation (30 minutes, led by local presenter)
+• Professional Development/Educational Presentation (15-30 minutes MAX, led by local presenter)

 • Provides a valuable and concrete skill to attendees and serves as a promotional tool and event draw.
 Local hosts can choose from a menu of SBM-approved topics or propose their own topic for SBM approval.